syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ### Find and replace the first occurrence

-You can find the text and replace only the first occurrence of the text.
+You can find only the first occurrence of the text and replace it with other text.

-The following code example illustrates how to find a particular text and replace only the first occurrence of the text.
+The following code example illustrates how to find the first occurrence of particular text and replace it with other text.

 {% tabs %}